vikramnayyar/Restaurant-Rating-Prediction/README.md

 ## Goal
-This work was performed as an insternship project in iNeuron.
-The purpose of the product is to predict restaurant ratings.
+The purpose of the project is to predict restaurant ratings.
 For a restaurant,  maintaining a good  rating is of chief importance.
 A highly rated restaurant consistently attracts large customers.
 This is essential to popularize the restaurant in town.

 A good customer evaluation; certainly lays a lasting platform for the restaurant’s profit.